 The library acquires all materials listed on syllabi and submitted to the bookstore.
 Search for course readings, request titles be added, and learn more about the program below.

-While classes are online due to COVID-19, we will do our best to obtain an e-copy of each course reading title if one is available, but please keep in mind that many textbook publishers do not provide electronic purchasing options for libraries.
+While classes are online due to COVID-19, we will do our best to obtain an e-copy of each course reading title if one is available.
+Please keep in mind that many textbook publishers do not provide electronic purchasing options for libraries.

 For items we own in print, they will be available in the Course Readings section on Honnold 1.

 - The Library makes books, DVDs, and other course materials available online or in print on the 1st floor in our Course Readings Area (located by the Main Services Desk)